Ayobami6/Data_Detective/.ipynb_checkpoints/README-checkpoint.md

 ### How?
 Project Objectives
 >-  Determine the gun type with the highest permit in US from 1998 to 2017
 >-  Examine the trend of gun permit over time in the US
+>-  Determine the average permit for each guntype over the year per sales mode
 > - To determine the most privately sold gun type on the average in the US from 1998 to September 2017
 > - To determine the most common gun type in New York from 2007 to September 2017
 > - To determine which state in the US has the highest gun permit from 1998 to September 2017